niilo/serverless-blog-workshop/README.md

 * It not already configured, configure your AWS provider credentials as described here: https://git.io/v64aN

-* Delpoy your serverless service
+* Deploy your serverless service
 ```bash
 serverless deploy
 ```